After doing this Lesson you will be able to

 QmPvaEQF... is the hash of the directory and filename information that ipfs "wrapped" around our content.

-In the next steps, we will use ipfs commands to see what that directory and filename information looks like and how we can use it.
+In the next steps, you will use ipfs commands to see what that directory and filename information looks like and how you can use it.

 -w flag tells ipfs to include the directory and filename information along with the content — it "wraps the file in a directory".
 For more info about this, run